Who We Are & What We Do:

 Across the nation, Children's Cabinets are, "advancing a new paradigm for systems of support and opportunity for children and youth using coalition building and policy change.
 Children's Cabinets are collaborative action bodies composed of agencies inside and outside of government, with responsibilities and interests in seeing children thrive in school and in life."

 A children’s cabinet provides a space for government agencies and community stakeholders (such as your children’s hospital, United Way, or Boys and Girls Club) to create a shared vision for kids in your community and then work together to make that vision a reality.
 By seamlessly coordinating the supports and services that your community provides, children’s cabinets address young people’s holistic needs as they grow and develop.

 -Excerpts sourced from Harvard EdRedesign Lab Local Children's Cabinet Toolkit

 The PCC is a member of the Local Children's Cabinet Network with 40+ communities across the US and Canada supported by the Forum for Youth Investment, Children's Funding Project and the Harvard EdRedesign Lab.
 Additionally, the City of Poughkeepsie recently became the 10th community in the nation to join the Harvard EdRedesign By All Means Initiative, a national initiative supporting cities in the development of cross-sector systems of child well-being and education.

 A CITYWIDE COMMITMENT TO OUR CHILDREN

-The Executive Committee is composed of leaders from the faith-based community, philanthropy and business, city and county government, nonprofits and community-based organizations, hospitals and health networks, elected officials and the Poughkeepsie City School District.
-The Executive Committee convenes leaders of major local institutions with the platform to support high-impact systems-level solutions that serve children, youth and families in the City of Poughkeepsie.
+The Leadership Council is composed of leaders from the faith-based community, philanthropy and business, city and county government, nonprofits and community-based organizations, hospitals and health networks, elected officials and the Poughkeepsie City School District.
+The Leadership Council convenes leaders of major local institutions with the platform to support high-impact systems-level solutions that serve children, youth and families in the City of Poughkeepsie.